zsparal/api-documentation/source/guides/mollie-components/overview.rst

 using the :doc:`Get Current Profile API </reference/v2/profiles-api/get-profile-me>`.

 After the script has loaded you can use the :ref:`components-mollie-constructor` function.
-This will return an object that you can use for creating the four Elements your customer will use to enter their card holder data.
+This will return an object that you can use for creating the four Components your customer will use to enter their card holder data.

 .. code-block:: js
    :linenos: